k4kpk/k4kpk.github.io/sota-guides/Rocky Mountain (W4G_NG-016).md

     * Take the old road bed right at the tip of the sharp right in Cooper Creek Rd.
 After a few feet, take the L fork toward the creek.
     * When you reach the ridge line, follow road bed off to the right, up the ridge line SOUTH.
     * At Locust Gap, make a 90-degree left turn onto a lesser road bed.
 This lesser road degrades to a trail.
-    * After 0.15 miles, the trail bears right, to go around the summit.
-Begin bushwhack to left, following ridge to summit.
+    * After 0.15 miles, trail bears R, to bypass the summit.
+Begin ~0.7 mile bushwhack to L, following ridge to summit.
       * The bushwhack becomes strenuous and briar-ridden.
 Very slow hike at this point.
       * My GPS track *up* includes a side trip to see whether the road eventualy doubles back and goes up.
 It doesn't so far as I could see.
 Don't take that little detour.
 Take the reverse of my downward trek.
     * GPS failure return route: Head NORTH down the ridge to its bottom.
 Then EAST to road.
 If you have trouble finding the road, there's a creek east of your route, and the creek crosses the road just before the sharp right where you parked.